-This week, the Korea Programme on International Agriculture, Uganda office held its annual open day at the National Agricultural Research Laboratories (NARL) at Kawanda.
+This week, Uganda office held its annual open day at the National Agricultural Research Laboratories (NARL) at Kawanda.

 Vegetable farmers from Nakaseke and Wakiso mingled with Citrus growers from Teso sub-region and agricultural scientists to share their experiences about the work done by the Korean programme as well as lingering challenges to their vocations.

 It was a meeting which Dr. Shim Hongsik, the Director of Kopia said was meant to evaluate the their efforts of improving the livelihoods of Uganda’s peasant farmers through dissemination of low input technologies for sustainable production.

 And the testimonies by farmer participants about KOPIA’s work were a resounding success that has not only gone to restore hope among farmers and helped to revive Citrus production in Teso suggests but also provided greater hope for the region to become the Citrus hub in East Africa.

 As Janet Alaso, a citrus farmer from Ngora sub-county in Serere district remarked, only a year ago, her farm was a pitiful collection of diseased citrus trees.
 The leaves as well as the fruits had become yellow not because they had matured but because they had been struck by disease.